raunak222/Build-a-ML-Workflow-For-Scones-Unlimited-On-Amazon-SageMaker/README.md

 ### This project builds and deploys an image classification model for Scones Unlimited
 ### The project is divided into the following steps:

-Data staging
+* Data staging
-Model training and deployment
+* Model training and deployment
-Lambdas
+* Lambdas
-Step Functions
+* Step Functions
-Data Staging

 The first step is to stage the data.
 This involves uploading the scone images to an Amazon S3 bucket.